Apply to be a Host Community

 If you are an organization or network committed to building a just and sustainable Appalachia, you can join a community partnership of regional organizations, institutions, and emerging leaders.

-Selection of community hosts is determined by the Management Team with advisement from the Resource Team.
+Selection of community hosts is determined by the Management Team with advisement from the Fellow alumni Advisory Board.
 The selection process is based upon the following criteria: